hdShang/arxiv-daily/docs/cs-RO/2025-11-09/papers/251106385v1-from-demonstrations-to-safe-deployment-path-consistent-safety-filter.md

 ---
 layout: default
-title: From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies
+title: "From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies"
 ---

 # From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies